Atmosphere-NX/Atmosphere/docs/components/fusee/BCT.md

 Note that 6.X.X indicates 6.0.0 through 6.1.0.

 ## Configuring Debugging Modes
-By default, Atmosphere signals to the Horizon kernel that debugging is enabled while leaving usermode debugging disabled, since this can cause undesirable side-effects.
+By default, Atmosphère signals to the Horizon kernel that debugging is enabled while leaving usermode debugging disabled, since this can cause undesirable side-effects.
 If you wish to change these behaviours, go to the `exosphere` section and change the value of `X` according to the following list.
 ```
 debugmode = X
 debugmode_user = X